 - incorrect or misleading information has been provided

-- there are founded complaints from Seneca’s students or employees regarding unethical recruitment practices
+- complaints from students, graduates, alumni or Seneca staff regarding unethical recruitment practices are received and substantiated

 - we consider the employment opportunity to not represent a viable work opportunity for students

-- the behaviour or conduct of an employer in their involvement with Seneca represents unethical recruitment conduct and/or is deemed contrary to our policies and practices
+- the behaviour or conduct of an employer is deemed unethical and/or contrary to Seneca’s policies and practices

 We will not be liable to employers with respect to any loss or damage that may have resulted directly or indirectly with regards to our services.